prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

 1. Add a postgres database to it: `heroku addons:create heroku-postgresql --app <app-name>`
 1. Get the postgres database credentials: `heroku pg:credentials:url --app <app-name>`
 1. Export the connection URL into your shell `export DATABASE_URL="<connection-url>"`
-1. Initialize the postgres database: `npx graphql-santa db init`
+1. Initialize the postgres database: `npx nexus-future db init`
 1. Deploy using the git push to master workflow.
 See your app running in the cloud!

 ## Next Steps